ELIXIR-Belgium/elixir-toolkit-theme/pages/documentation/navigation_structures.md

 ```

 {: .important }
-> Make sure the given url follows the exact structure of the url your page is rendering to.
+> Make sure the given URL follows the exact structure of the URL your page renders to.

 Certain elements like the GitHub link have options in the `/_config.yml` file as described in the [configuring theme](configuring_theme) page.
 Style customizations are described in the [custom branding](custom_branding#branding-in-the-top-navigation) page.

 ## Sidebar

 This theme supports multiple sidebars, defined by YAML files in the `/_data/sidebars` directory.
-Changing these yaml file will immediately impact the sidebars and the frontpage of the website without the need of changing any HTML code.
-The sidebar that will be displayed on a specific page is defined by the [metadata of that page](page_mechanics).
-The sidebar supports multiple levels (up to 3) and each level in the hierarchy can contain a URL to a page within this website or an external URL.
+Changing these YAML files immediately updates the sidebars and the front page of the website without requiring HTML changes.
+The sidebar displayed on a specific page is defined by the [metadata of that page](page_mechanics).
+The sidebar supports multiple levels, up to three, and each level can link to a page in this website or to an external URL.

 The attributes that define the structure are:
-- `title`: This is the text that will show up in the sidebar.
+- `title`: Text shown in the sidebar.
-- `url`: The URL to the internal page you want to link to.
-This is mostly in the form of: */markdown_file_name.html*.
+- `url`: URL of the internal page you want to link to.
+This is usually in the form `markdown_file_name.html`.
-- `external_url`: Use this instead of URL if you want to link to an external page.
+- `external_url`: Use this instead of `url` when linking to an external page.
-- `subitems`: to define a sublevel.
+- `subitems`: Nested items used to define a lower navigation level.
-- `hr`: This can be set as true to add a horizontal spacer (top) between 2 subitems in the sidebar. (example: `hr: true`)
+- `hr`: Set to `true` to add a horizontal spacer above an item.
+Example: `hr: true`.
 - `icon`: Classes to render an icon before the title.
 Sidebar icons support both [Lucide icon font](https://lucide.dev/guide/static/font/) classes such as `icon-book-open` and [Font Awesome](https://fontawesome.com/icons) classes such as `fa-solid fa-book` or `fa-brands fa-github`.

 Example: